2017 Georgia Tech Yellow Jackets football team

 The 2017 Georgia Tech Yellow Jackets football team represented the Georgia Institute of Technology during the 2017 NCAA Division I FBS football season.
 The Yellow Jackets were led by tenth-year head coach Paul Johnson and played their home games at Bobby Dodd Stadium.
 They competed as a member of the Coastal Division in the Atlantic Coast Conference.
 They finished the season 5–6, 4–4 in ACC play to finish in third place in the Coastal Division.

-Previous season

-Georgia Tech ended the 2016 season with a 9-4 overall record, 4–4 in the ACC.
-The Yellow Jackets ended the season winning six of their last seven games, defeating arch-rival Georgia in Athens by a score of 28–27, and finishing the season with a 33–18 win in the TaxSlayer Bowl over Kentucky.